 The Foundation expenses the costs of advertising as incurred.
 Advertising consists primarily of marketing costs for email blasts to donors, web hosting for the Foundation's website, some print advertising for fundraisers, and the marketing contracts with Consulo Consulting and Tannehill Design which are part of the Communications and Website expense.
-Advertising expense was \$2,139, for the year ending June 30, 2016, and the Communication and Website expense was \$25,931 for the year ending June 30, 2016.
+Advertising expense was \$2,599, for the year ending June 30, 2017, and \$2,139 for the year ending June 30, 2016.
+Communication and Website expense was \$21,441 for the year ending June 30, 2017, and \$25,931 for the year ending June 30, 2016.